 Who to follow on TikTok

-If you don't want to get involved with content houses and would prefer to watch more organic content that suits your interests, explore to the Discover page.
+If you don't want to get involved with content houses and prefer to watch more organic content that suits your interests, explore the Discover page.

 Is TikTok a surveillance tool for China?

 TikTok is the latest to be under the glare of the US, with former President Donald Trump attempting to ban the app before leaving office.
 The app was "being looked at" by the former administration over fears it could be a surveillance tool for China, among other things.

 Courts have repeatedly sided against Trump's TikTok ban, ruling that the effort appeared to be politically motivated.
 In fact, efforts to ban TikTok were put on ice in February 2021, with the US Justice Department filing a motion that signaled the Biden administration may drop the cases entirely.

 But Biden has said that he has some concerns with TikTok.
 His administration is even scrutinizing Chinese tech companies and trade practices.

 All that said, the US has yet to supply evidence that TikTok is a surveillance tool for China.
 And the US government currently allows the app to be used widely in the country by millions of Americans.
 So make of that what you will.